LucyFreelanceDeveloper/Playground/README.md

 **Source of project:** [angular.io: tutorial-first-app](https://angular.io/tutorial/first-app)

-## Development server
+## How to run aolication

-Run `ng serve` for a dev server.
+1. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+2. In second terminal run ```json-server --watch db.json```

 ## Code scaffolding